asutton/lingo/README.md

 git submodule add https://github.com/asutton/lingo
 ```

-The `lingo` library also depends on a few external libraries:
+The Lingo library also depends on a few external libraries:

-- [C++ Format](http://cppformat.github.io) -- This is included as a git
+- [C++ Format](http://cppformat.github.io) -- This is included as the Git
-  submodule of `lingo`.
+  submodule 'cppformat'.
 - [GMP](https://gmplib.org) -- The GNU Multiple Precision Arithmetic Library
   (GMP) must be installed on your system.

-# Building `lingo`
+# Building Lingo

-The `lingo` library is built using [CMake](https://cmake.org) (version 3.0
+The Lingo library is built using [CMake](https://cmake.org) (version 3.0
-or greater).
-Adding the cloned `lingo` directory should be sufficient to
+or later).
+Adding the cloned 'lingo' directory to your CMake project should
-make it build. `lingo` produces a static library named `liblingo`.
-This
+be sufficient to make it build.
+The 'lingo' target produces a static library
-should be linked against your compiler implementations.
+named 'liblingo'.
+This should be linked against your compiler
+implementations.